IamThilina/ecom-facet/README.md

 ├── dist                        # bundled & transpilled code resides here
-├── public                      # publicly exposable assets of the project goes here ├── src                         # source files of the application resides here │   ├── components              # all the components, their unit tests and styles are placed here │   ├── contexts                # all the react contexts the application uses are defined here │   ├── data                    # all dummy data to mimic the back end data sources goes here
+├── public                      # publicly exposable assets of the project goes here ├── src                         # source files of the application resides here │   ├── action-types              # all the redux action types are defined here │   ├── components              # all the components, their unit tests and styles are placed here │   ├── contexts                # all the react contexts the application uses are defined here │   ├── data                    # all dummy data to mimic the back end data sources goes here